dqops/dqo/docs/checks/column/anomaly/mean-change.md

 # mean change data quality checks

-A column-level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout.
+This check detects that the mean (average) of numeric values has changed more than *max_percent* from the last measured mean.

 ___